+Our goal is to create wines prepared for long ageing and long keeping.
+The ageing duration we strive to, an embodiment of a biodynamics philosophy and teachings of Rudolf Steiner, is seven years.
 Seven is a product of a certain orientation.
 Great symbolic meaning is connected to this number.
 It represents a cycle of maturity.
 The school age of a child.
 The number of days in a week.
 The recovery period for the cells in our body.

 “I needed to give my wines seven years to mature.
 This way, they leave my care prepared for school.
 They can confidently start their first grade.”

 – M. Rožanić

 We quickly realized that wines we were creating had great potential for ageing.
 Samples kept in the archive keep getting better and better with each passing year.
 After more than 20 years of commercial winemaking, we are getting very close to our goal.

 “Our job is to follow and accompany natural processes that lead us to our final wine.
 In the same time, a naturally triggered process like vinification with indigenous yeasts, without any technological interventions, is a perfect beginning of process of making wine, the process that never ends.”

 Learning from Rudolf Steiner helped a lot, and his dedicated work is now yielding its results.
 People start to understand how the body intake content quality is important, and to appreciate nature and the natural.

 “Wine continues to live, and very often outlives its creator.
 Wine continues to live in the bottle as well, assuming that we are talking about natural wine.
 Wine has to be prepared for this long journey starting with immaculate work in the vineyard, via passionate work in the cellar, with a great love towards everything we are doing, giving the best of us all the way through”,

 – notes Mladen Rožanić.